-When it comes to how Nextdoor is used, most posts tend to fall into the categories of communicating neighborhood updates, getting or giving recommendations, discussing upcoming events, or even an issue you/your neighbors are having.
+When it comes to how Nextdoor is used, most posts tend to fall into the categories of communicating neighborhood updates.
+This means getting or giving recommendations, discussing upcoming events, or even an issue you/your neighbors are having.
 But used more creatively, Nextdoor can help you in many other ways.
 Let me explain.

 A few weeks ago, I posted about an issue I had with my Home Owner’s Association and I put up a question about it on Nextdoor.
-A day or so later a media person from my local ABC affiliate contacted me, wanting to do a story.
-When he came out, I asked him how he found out about this and he mentioned my Nextdoor post, which, as it turns out, is where he gets a lot of his stories.
+A day or so later, a media person from my local ABC affiliate contacted me, wanting to do a story.
+When he came out, I asked him how he found out about this.
+And he mentioned my Nextdoor post.
+As it turns out, it’s where he gets a lot of his stories.
 He told me local media is always keen on finding interesting stories and many are going to Nextdoor to find them.
-I spoke to one media person, who wished to remain anonymous and he said that he’s got access to 10 neighborhoods via 10 different friends he has living across San Diego, which he uses to look for stories.
-He’s not alone.
-Regional media competes heavily for your time and attention, which means they are hungry for local stories, announcements, events, or problems (like in my case) that you may be having.

-Now that we’ve established why you want to utilize Nextdoor’s untapped potential, let’s first look at how you can use it to promote your local business.
+So we’ve established why you want to utilize Nextdoor’s untapped potential.
+And now, let’s first look at how you can use it to promote your local business.
 Yes, even if you’re a book author, you should make use your Nextdoor page to promote yourself and your work.

-If you don’t have an account on Nextdoor, you can start by just going to the recommendations tab on Nextdoor and click on “Claim your page,” you may or not be listed there already, if you aren’t, you’ll just need to quickly add your name, business name if you have one and whatever address you want the system to use.
+If you don’t have an account on Nextdoor, you can start by just going to the recommendations tab on Nextdoor and click on “Claim your page.”
+And you may or not be listed there already.
+But, if you aren’t, you’ll just need to quickly add your name, business name if you have one and whatever address you want the system to use.
 Unless you have a storefront business, you’ll probably want to send people to your PO Box, instead of listing your actual home address.
 Here’s the page you’ll get, once you click on “claim your business page:”

 One you finish this, upload your logo, picture, or book cover, and you’re done!
 And now your neighborhood, and much of the surrounding area will get to know you, your business, and your product!